in collaboration with Peter Jochems

 Given the front-facing static posture and the length of exposure time of period photographic equipment, it seems very likely that the focused figures were instructed to stand still for the time required to expose them correctly.
 Early cameras had a very slow shutter speed, meaning that the shutter remained open exposing the plate to light for a longer period of time.
 Any movement caused bluriness.
 Although early daguerreotype images required an exposure of around twenty minutes, by the early 1840s it had been reduced to about twenty seconds.
 Even so, photography subjects needed to remain completely still for long periods of time for the image to come out crisp and not blurred by their movement.

-Despite its blurred figure, the 11:43 photograph provides the widest view of Mechelen's facade (fig. 41), since it was taken from from a less acute angle than the successive two, closer to the south side of the Groote Markt.
+Despite its blurred figure, the 11:43 photograph provides the widest view of Mechelen's facade (fig. 41), since it was taken from a less acute angle than the successive two, closer to the south side of the Groote Markt.
 We can clearly see that the building has two floors and a loft, as in the Last (fig. 32) and Bos (fig. 34) prints.

 The 12:40 photograph allows us to make out the facade's features with the greatest clarity (fig. 43).
 The ground floor features a series of four tightly fit openings, in succession from left to right: a window, a door, a second window and a second door.
 The upper partitions of the windows seem to be fitted with shutters, while the lower partitions are fitted with two elongated lites, just like those of the ground-floor windows of the second building to the right of Mechelen.
-The structure of the doors are more difficult to make out although both are are topped with a window with a roughly square frame.
+The structure of the doors are more difficult to make out although both are topped with a window with a roughly square frame.

 The first two windows of the upper story are fitted with shutters, divided in two sections by rails.
 In the 12:40 and 13:05 photographs the lower partitions of the shutters are open while in the earlier 11:43 image they are closed.
 The third window is composed to six lites, the upper two apparently fixed.